Faculty-exterior-flowers-cropped

 Indigenous Education

-The Office of the Associate Dean Indigenous Education (ADIE) will build on the existing mandates of the University of Manitoba Indigenous Senior Leadership Plan and the Faculty of Education’s Strategic Plan supporting Indigenous engagement and achievement.
-In response to the Truth and Reconciliation Commission of Canada’s Calls to Action 62-65, Education for reconciliation, the ADIE will support initiatives focused on such areas of concern as Indigenous history, epistemology, and perspectives.
-The ADIE, in consultation with the Dean, the Associate Dean Graduate and Research (ADGR) and the Associate Dean Undergraduate & Partnerships (ADUP), will support the Faculty of Education’s work as it improves our undergraduate and graduate programmes.
+The office of the Associate Dean Indigenous Education (ADIE) will build on the existing mandates of the University of Manitoba Indigenous Senior Leadership Plan and the Faculty of Education's Strategic Plan supporting Indigenous engagement and achievement.
+In response to the Truth and Reconciliation Commission of Canada's Calls to Action 62-65, Education for reconciliation, the ADIE will support initiatives focused on such areas of concern as Indigenous history, epistemology, and perspectives.
+The ADIE, in consultation with the Dean, the Associate Dean Graduate and Research (ADGR) and the Associate Dean Undergraduate & Partnerships (ADUP), will support the Faculty of Education's work as it improves our undergraduate and graduate programmes.
 The ADIE will support faculty and staff who seek to engage in work that involves Indigenous knowledges, histories and perspectives.
 This support will include overseeing such things as budget considerations, program delivery, curricular issues, admissions and student services relating to all aspects of Indigenous Education.
 The Associate Dean Indigenous Education will also engage with the Office of the Vice-President Indigenous and Senior Administration at the University of Manitoba.

 Faculty of Education Reconciliation Action Plan

-Iryna Tsybukh - adie.education@umanitoba.ca
+Sofia Martignoni - adie.education@umanitoba.ca

-Assistant to the Associate Dean (Indigenous Education)/HR Coordinator
+Assistant to the Associate Dean (Indigenous Education)

 Associate Dean